neilgrom/neilgrom.github.io/_posts/2025-02-18-blog-post-title-from-name.md

 For the first sauce, I made a spicy, more bbq + mango habenero based sauce with some different sauces I had laying around.
 For the 2nd, I did something I'm more familiar with, being a sweet soy sauce based off some teriyaki notes, chili oil, and some Bacchan's Asian BBQ Sauce (in love with this stuff recently).

-I made this with some oven roasted potatoes (one of my best recipes IMO) and roasted asparagus and it turned out :ok_hand:.
+I made this with some oven roasted potatoes (one of my best recipes IMO) and roasted asparagus and it turned out 👌

 # 2.5) Chicken Broth
 I have never really made my own broth before (minus some vegetable broth a year ago or so) and I realized I had just received a cornucopia of sweet, sweet broth guts.

 Using the chicken wings along with some buillon, celery, carrots, onions, and herbs, I threw that into a pot to simmer for 2hrs while skimming the fat off the top every 30 mins.

 I'll be honest, when I first tried my own veggie broth, it was **SOOOOOO** much better I literally could've drank it with a spoon.
 I felt the same with this.
 Just so much more flavor than the store bought stuff with just a little bit of effort for cheaper/the same cost?
 Definitely a plus.

 What didn't work was that I tried to use the broth veggies to make a sort of veggie soup in a blender.

-NOT A GOOD IDEA OH MY GOD.
+>NOT A GOOD IDEA OH MY GOD.

 The vegetables (should) lose all their flavor if you simmer it for long enough so it was very bland.
 That and I found some little bone chewies in there so no dice on that experiment.

 You gotta try if you get curious right?
 That's the last time I will be trying that with the de-flavorfied veggies, but more broth to come for sure.